Brain and Food Noise Connection

 Weeks 3-4: Noticeable Changes

-Many patients begin to notice a significant reduction in food noise.
-Cravings for high-calorie foods start to diminish, and meal planning becomes less obsessive.
+Many patients start to notice less food noise.
+Cravings for high-calorie foods begin to fade.
+Meal planning feels less obsessive.

 • • Reduced food thoughts between meals